Nimbleway/challenge/CHALLENGE.md

 - Recall and precision of fetched data.
 - **Bonus**: Efficiency of solution.
 - **Bonus**: Output is well structured e.g. CSV, JSON, XML

+## Hints

+- You can use [this list of paginated websites](/sites.md) as reference.
+- Consider preprocessing the page before sending it to the LLM.
+- The GPT 3.5 LLM is good at reading HTML, but you can try converting the page to other formats.
+- Some pages require rendering.
+This can be achieved by passing `render: true` to the request to Nimble's Web API.

 ## Submission